-This year the group is using a £2,500 grant towards a new after school club and drop-in at Hall Green Secondary School.
-By holding it at the school the group can establish relationships with the young people in a familiar environment, with the aim of moving activities to a community hall in Hall Green from September - a venue that is on many young people’s journey home from school and also on a main bus route, making it easily accessible.
+In 2017 the group used a £2,500 grant towards a new after school club and drop-in at Hall Green Secondary School.
+By holding it at the school the group established relationships with the young people in a familiar environment, then moved activities to a community hall in Hall Green from September - a venue that was on many young people’s journey home from school and also on a main bus route, making it easily accessible.

-The after school club would provide positive activities for the young people with the first hour being a drop-in for up to 20 11-18 year olds who want to drop in on their way home from school, and the second hour delivering a structured programme of activities including arts, cooking, physical activity, drama and team building.
+The after school club provided positive activities for the young people, with the first hour being a drop-in for up to 20 11-18 year olds who wanted to drop in on their way home from school, and the second hour delivering a structured programme of activities including arts, cooking, physical activity, drama and team building.

 Sarah Barnes of Hall Green Youth, said:

-"We are delighted to have received a further grant from the National Express Foundation.
+"We were delighted to have received a further grant from the National Express Foundation.
 We received a grant in 2016 to get our community girls group off the ground and have found the Foundation to be a very supportive funder.
-This latest grant will enable us to support even more young people in Hall Green."
+This latest grant enabled us to support even more young people in Hall Green."

 Handsworth Carers Group, Birmingham

 Handsworth Carers Group is a small voluntary multi-cultural organisation which aims to support unpaid carers of who are looking after a friend or a relative, who because of disability, illness or the effect of old age cannot manage at home without their help.
 The group helps to make sure carers’ unheard voices are heard and prevents their isolation in their local communities.